 - Start Right Away.
 Teaching your dog right from wrong should begin early, in the puppy stage if possible, but it’s never too late.
 Start to teach your dog the moment he arrives home with you.
 The teaching process is something that will carry on for the rest of your dog’s life.

-- No is Not the Final Answer.
+- Don’t just say “NO” to your dog.
 Yelling “No” at your dog will solve the immediate problem, but there is a follow through too.
 Teach your dog which behaviour you prefer to see from them and give them plenty of praise and rewards when they demonstrate the desirable behaviour.

 - Good Behaviour Requires Practice.
 Showing your dog the most desirable behaviour does take practice and that means that you need to show them what to do in order to be rewarded.
 Spend time with your dog daily so that they understand what is expected from them.
 Dogs want nothing more than to please their owner, so time spent practicing the good behaviour is very important.